ckeditor/ckeditor4-docs/docs/guide/dev/features/spellcheck/README.md

 ## Spell Checking Demo

-See the {@linksdk spellchecker working "Spell Checker and Spell Check As You Type" sample} that showcases both Spell Check As You Type and spell checking in a dialog window.
+See the {@linkexample spellchecker working "Spell Checker and Spell Check As You Type" sample} that showcases both Spell Check As You Type and spell checking in a dialog window.